martina-if/nm-mon-dbus/README.md

 nm-mon-dbus
 ===========

-Network Manager monitor using dbus signals
+Simple Network Manager monitor using dbus signals in python.